The Sermon on the Mount, oil on copper painting by Jan Brueghel the Elder, 1598

 In 1723 Bach wrote cantata 138 Warum betrübst du dich, mein Herz.
 Again I prefer Herreweghe’s interpretation, but it’s not so easy to choose between his recording from 1998 (with soloists Deborah York, Ingeborg Danz, Mark Padmore, and Peter Kooij) and the one from 2013 (with soloists Hana Blazikova, Damien Guillon, Thomas Hobbs, and Peter Kooij).
 I like the soprano, alto, and tenor soloists better on the 2013 recording, but am more moved by Peter Kooij’s singing in 1998, and more taken by the slower tempo and higher sense of drama in the violins in the opening chorus on that recording.
 So I’ll offer a mix here:

 Listen to the entire 1998 recording on Youtube or listen to one long track of the 2013 recording with Hana Blazikova and Damien Guillon on YouTube.
 You can also support the artists (and this blog a little too) by purchasing the 1998 version (used copies available only) or the 2013 version on Amazon.
-There are still new copies of the 1998 version available on eBay.

 Find the text, based on the Sermon on the Mount, of this cantata here, and the score here.